bartificer/programming-by-stealth/docs/pbs95.md

 console.log(`radius=${myCircle.radius} & diameter=${myCircle.diameter()}`);
 ```

-Notice that the code has to threat the radius like it's a data attribute, i.e. `myCircle.radius` to get the value, and `myCircle.radius = newValue` to set the value.
+Notice that the code has to treat the radius like it's a data attribute, i.e. `myCircle.radius` to get the value, and `myCircle.radius = newValue` to set the value.
 But, the code has to treat the diameter as a two-signature function.
 To get the current diameter we have to use `myCircle.diameter()`, and to set it, myCircle.diameter(newValue).

 What we have here is an opportunity or getters and setters to shine!